UBIC-repo/core/README.md

 # Reinstallation of the node on Linux
-This will make the node resynchronize from
+This will make the node resynchronize from zero.
+To do so:

 Stop the ubic process
 ```
 /etc/init.d/ubic stop